adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `tx`

 `tx` has a `-pdf` mode which is useful for proofing.
-This mode will write a PDF file which shows the all the glyphs in the input file, either as an overview at 320 glyphs per page, or a detailed view with 1 glyph per page.
+This mode will write a PDF file which shows the all the glyphs in the input file.
+By default, a font overview at 320 glyphs per page is written.
+With option `-1`, this overview is extended by a page for every glyph in the input font, detailing point coordinates, alignment zones, metrics, etc.

-### `ttx`

-The XML format output offers a useful report for most of the data in an OpenType font.

-### `charplot`

-Make a PDF file showing all the glyphs in the font.
-Shows one glyph per page.
-Shows the nodes and control points.

-### `digiplot`

-Make a PDF file showing all the glyphs in the font.
-Format favored by CJK developers; shows a large filled outline, useful glyph metrics, and a larger outline with the nodes marked.

-### `fontplot`

-Make a PDF file showing all the glyphs in the font.
-This fills a page with many glyphs, and shows just the filled outlines at a small point size, with some info around each glyph.
-Works with OpenType fonts and Type 1 fonts.

-### `fontsetplot`

-Make a PDF file showing all the glyphs in in a list fonts.
-The glyphs are shown in glyph ID order, with a fixed spacing of one em, with the glyphs from one font in one line, so that all glyphs with the same glyph name from different fonts should be in a single column.
-This is used to visually confirm that that charsets are the same, and that glyph shapes are similar.
-It is useful for catching cases where a place-holder glyph outline was pasted in for a glyph name, but never corrected to the correct shape.
-The fonts are sorted first by length of character set, then by alphabetic order of the character sets, then by PostScript name.

-### `hintplot`

-Shows one glyph per page.
-Shows hints and alignment zones.
+Since the PDF file is just dumped to stdout, the output needs to be redirected:
+`tx -pdf -1 font.ufo > output.pdf`

-### `waterfallplot`
+### `*plot`

-Shows a waterfall of point sizes for all glyphs in the font.
-This is used to evaluate hinting.
-In order to allow hinting to be seen, the font is embedded in the PDF, and glyphs are referenced by char code.
-Does not yet work with TrueType and CID-keyed fonts.
+All the `*plot` tools are similar in functionality, and all accept OpenType, Type 1, and UFO input files.

-Note that the tools ending in “plot” are all simply small command-file scripts that call a single Python script with different options.
+The `*plot` tools are simply small command-file scripts that call a single Python script with different options.
 The `-h` option for all these scripts will produce the same list of **all** the options supported by the single Python script.
-You can customize the PDF proofs by providing additional options.
-Look at the command files; these can be edited to supply additional options to the main script.
-This was completed shortly before the FDK was released, and has seen little use.
-It will improve over time.
-It uses the OpenSource Python package “Pickle” to create the PDF documents, and Just van Rossum's fontTools Python package for accessing the font data.
+You can customize the PDF proofs by providing additional arguments.

+##### `charplot`

+`charplot` creates a PDF file showing all the glyphs in the font, one glyph per page, with nodes and control points.
+The output is very similar to `tx -pdf -1`, with the addition of a filled glyph preview, but without the alignment zones.

+##### `digiplot`

+`digiplot` creates a PDF proof very similar to `charplot`, showing all the glyphs in the font, two glyphs per page.
+Useful for CJK projects, characters are shown in relationship to an em-box.

+##### `fontplot`

+`fontplot` creates a PDF file showing all the glyphs in the font.
+Similar but inferior to `tx -pdf`.
+The resulting pages show just the filled outlines at a small point size, with some info around each glyph.

+##### `fontsetplot`

+`fontsetplot` creates a spreadsheet-like PDF file, allowing the comparison of glyphs (rows) in a number of fonts (columns).
+Glyphs are shown in GID order, with a fixed spacing of one em, so that all glyphs with the same glyph name should align in a single column.
+The input fonts are sorted first by length of character set, then by alphabetic order of the character sets, then by PostScript name.

+##### `hintplot`

+`hintplot` creates a PDF proof showing all glyphs in the font with applied hints and applicable alignment zones.
+Four glyphs per page.

+##### `waterfallplot`

+Creates a waterfall of point sizes for all glyphs in the font, which is used to evaluate hinting.
+In order to allow for the hinting to be seen, the font is embedded in the PDF, and glyphs are referenced by char code.
+Please note that not all PDF viewers interpret glyph hinting, so use a known-good PDF viewer (Adobe Acrobat).

 ## 2.3 Validation